pathfinder-for-autonomous-navigation/Documentation/source/ground/Recieving_Downlinks.rst

 #.
 Iridium Reports

-    * Name: Iridium_Report_[imei of the radio]
+    * Name: Iridium_Report_[IMEI of the radio]

     * Iridium reports house the most recent information about telemetry, such as Mobile Originated Message Numbers (MOMSN), Mobile Terminated Message Numbers (MTMSN), and confirmation MTMSNs.
-An MOMSN number os the ID of the most recent downlink recieved.
+An MOMSN number is the ID of the most recent downlink recieved.
 An MTMSN number is the ID of the most recent uplink sent from the ground.
 A confirmation MTMSN is what we call the MTMSN of the last uplink message recieved and processed by the radio.
-If the most recent confirmation MTMSN and the most recent MTMSN do not match up, that means that there is a message queued in Iridium that has not been recieved yet, and we prohibit the ground from sending any more uplinks by setting the send-uplinks flag in the Iridium report to False.
+If the most recent confirmation MTMSN and the most recent MTMSN are not equal, then that means that there is a message queued in Iridium that has not yet been recieved by the satellite radio, and we prohibit the ground from sending any more uplinks by setting the `send-uplinks` flag in the Iridium report to False.

 #.
-Statefield Reports (Statefield_Reports_[imei of the radio]).
+Statefield Reports (Statefield_Reports_[IMEI of the radio]).

-    * Name: Iridium_Report_[imei of the radio]
+    * Name: Iridium_Report_[IMEI of the radio]

     * Statefield Reports house the most recent information pertaining to the actual satellite(s).
 This information is found in the Short Burst Data (SBD) attachment in downlink emails.